Using Activation Lock for Apple devices

 Enabling Activation Lock on iPhone or iPad

 Activation Lock can be enabled by an MDM solution at any time for iOS and iPadOS devices in Apple School Manager or Apple Business Manager without users being able to disable it or requiring users to enable Find My on their device.

 This is especially helpful for users with Managed Apple IDs from Apple School Manager or Apple Business Manager, because Managed Apple IDs can’t use Find My.

 You can use an MDM solution to allow Activation Lock on a supervised device.
-This lets your organisation benefit from the theft-deterrent functionality of Activation Lock, while still letting you turn it off if a user is unable to authenticate with their Apple ID for any reason, including if they’ve left the organisation.
+This lets your organization benefit from the theft-deterrent functionality of Activation Lock, while still letting you turn it off if a user is unable to authenticate with their Apple ID for any reason, including if they’ve left the organization.

 Because Activation Lock is disallowed by default on supervised devices, the MDM solution can store a bypass code before allowing it.
 This bypass code can be used to turn off Activation Lock automatically when the device needs to be erased and assigned to a new user.
 When MDM allows Activation Lock, the following occurs:

 If Find My is on when your MDM solution allows Activation Lock, Activation Lock is enabled at that time.

 If Find My is off when your MDM solution allows Activation Lock, Activation Lock is enabled the next time the user turns on Find My.

 In iOS and iPadOS, the bypass codes are available for up to 15 days after the device is first supervised, or until an MDM solution has obtained—and then cleared—the code explicitly.
 If an MDM solution hasn’t retrieved the bypass code within 15 days, that bypass code is unretrievable.